34 Most Common SoapUI Interview Questions and Answers

 • RESTClient – This is a Firefox plug-in

-• JMeter – Specially made it for performance testing tool and also we can do functional testing the web services.
+• JMeter – Specially made for performance testing tools and we can also do functional testing of the web services.

 Q #6.
 What is WSDL?